ecc521/Raspberry-Pi-Remote-Desktop-macOS/readme.md

 - Unzip the archive
 - Drag the app to your Applications folder (Optional)

-Note: I don't currently pay Apple $99 per year to get a developer certificate - so to open the app you will have to go into System Preferences > Security and Privacy > Click "Open Anyway"
+Note: The app is not currently signed, so to open it you will have to go into System Preferences > Security and Privacy > Click "Open Anyway"

 Local Testing: